 What is the Bravìo in Montepulciano?

-The last Sunday in August, in Montepulciano will take place the so-called barrel race, the Bravìo, a challenge among the eight districts also known as Contrade of the city.
+This barrel race, the Bravìo, it is a sort of challenge among the eight districts also known as Contrade of the city.
 Once this challenge was competed with horses and but today with barrels.
 These ones, which weigh is 80 kg, are pushed and rolled by two athletes called “pushers” along a path of about 1600 meters through the streets of the old town until the arrival at the Duomo of Montepulciano in Piazza Grande.

 The race is preceded by an historical parade with the participation of over 200 figures that offer a unique spectacle with flag bearers and drummers.